-The slow death of a US retail giant

 Sears: The slow death of a US retail giant

-Sears, once the largest retailer in the US, is struggling to stay afloat.
+Sears, once the largest retailer in the US, has filed for bankruptcy.

-How did this retail titan go from boom to (nearly) bust?
+How did this retail titan go from boom to bust?
 The BBC's Mat Morrison looks back.

 Video by Paul Blake